gemhung/video-file-storage-server/README.md

   * In reality, some bucket maybe gone accidently and stored files will be gone, too
   * To prevent from the accident above, we can duplicate uploaded file to the next 3 buckes
   * I implemented the storage class with basic consisten hashing because it's useful to deal with accidents above
-  * For now, my implementation didn't have rebalance function yet, but it uses binary search to get the index where data was stored
+  * For now, my implementation didn't have rebalance function yet but it uses binary search to get the index where data was stored
   * For more info about `consisten hashing`, see [https://en.wikipedia.org/wiki/Consistent_hashing]

 # Resource
   * We use `rwlock` to protect resource data for now.
 The other way is to use `mpsc` channel
-  * `Rwlock` has a better fine grained access but also intruduce more complexity and easier to have deadlock
+  * `Rwlock` has a better fine grained access but also introduce more complexity and it's easier to have deadlock

 # Uuid
-  * For security reason, I feel like using uuid as file name when saving the file and create a separate mapping in separated meta data
+  * For security reason, I feel like uuid is a good choice as our stored file name and then create a separate mapping in separated meta data

 # Rate-limiter
   * I feel like it's common to have rate-limiter to avoid from too many request
-  * The soluition uses a middle to support rate-limiter for `1000 queries` in `30 seconds` for now
+  * For now, the soluition uses a middleware to support rate-limiter for `1000 queries` in `30 seconds`

 # File size limit
   * I feel like it's common to limit the file size for uploading a file
-  * The solution limits file size up to `1GB` for now
+  * For now, the solution limits file size up to `1GB`

 # Ext-solutions
   - Top 10 downloaded files